lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 1. Before next time, please explore the base case and experiment results and draft a dynamic hypothesis to prepare for experiment 2.

-2. Do do this, lg back into the SIM UI.
+2. Do do this, log back into the SIM UI.

 3. In Experiments, select your Experiment 1 run from the list of saved experiments.
 Click on GO and select the box to include text, to reload your prior QUESTION, HYPOTHESIS, FINDINGS and DECISIONS.